AngleProtocol/merkl-docs/merkl-mechanisms/types-of-campaign.md

 #### For users

 * **Boost Your Lending and Borrowing APRs:** Are you a user looking to boost your APRs for lending or reduce your owned APRs for borrowing on Radiant?
 Access Merkl's website to start earning additional rewards on your lending or borrowing positions on Radiant.
-Connect your wallet, type "Radiant" in the search bar to find the opportunity that suits you best or click on the following [link](https://app.merkl.xyz/?search=radiant).
+Connect your wallet, type *Radiant* in the search bar to find the opportunity that suits you best or click on the following [link](https://app.merkl.xyz/?search=radiant).

 ## 3. Airdrop campaigns